Hide Assets from Creditors (continued)

 People often ask if they can legally hide assets in a retirement account.
 The short answer is “yes,” but it’s probably not sufficient.
 Keep in mind that retirement accounts are great places to hide a certain amount of money.
 In other words, the federal government places yearly restrictions on the amount of funds that you can deposit into these accounts.
 Also, access to these funds is generally crippled.
 Usually you will not have tax-free access to these funds until an established age, usually around age 59 1/2.

 Conversely, with asset protection trusts you are giving control of your assets only in the event of a lawsuit.
 In other words, you don’t want easy access to your funds during a lawsuit.
 Easy access essentially allows the court to say “you got it, give it up.”
-With the establishment of an asset protection trust you retain access to your assets.
+When you establish an asset protection trust you retain access to your assets.
 Then, during and after litigation, you have a trustee who can step in to protect you.

-Cook Islands Trust is just south of Hawaii, and in the same time zone.
-The only time a trustee steps in to manage your funds is when you are in legal trouble.
+Cook Islands Trust is just south of Hawaii, and is in the same time zone.
+The only time a trustee needs to step in to manage your funds is when you are in legal trouble.
 Think of it as locking your assets in Fort Knox before you go out of town, knowing that a burglar will be visiting your home that night.
 Smart move, right?

 Some people seem a bit hesitant to hide their assets in an offshore trust, and understandably so.
 This is only understandable because we go through most of our lives not dealing with anyone internationally except for the technical support guy in India.
 Now suddenly, we’re being recommended to consider putting our assets overseas.
 Clearly that can make the average person to ask questions.

 This, though, is why the average person remains the average person.
 Lack of knowledge allows these people to be bullied by the system.
-The United States in all its glory is quite an attraction, but there are other countries with secure banking systems and political climates.
+The United States in all its glory is quite an attraction, but there are other countries with secure banking systems and stable political climates, as well.

 Put the Odds in Your Favor